llleodeleon/square-mvi/README.md

 The GitHub API has a limit of 80 requests per hour without authentication

 Click [here](https://github.com/settings/tokens/new) to create a new token.
-Put your token inside of the placeolder in the project gradle.properties
+Put your token inside of the placeholder in the project's gradle.properties file

 ```
 GITHUB_TOKEN="YOUR-TOKEN-HERE"